 - 3.2.3.
 Calibrations of Standards of Mass.
-Standards of mass regularly used in ordinary trade should be tested by state or local weights and measures officials.
-NIST calibrates mass standards submitted, but it does not manufacture or sell them.
-Information regarding the mass calibration service of NIST and the regulations governing the submission of standards of mass to NIST for calibration are contained in NIST Special Publication 250, Calibration and Related Measurement Services of NIST, latest edition. - 3.3.
+Many mass laboratory and field standards typically used in ordinary trade should be calibrated by state or local weights and measures officials.
+NIST typically calibrates primary mass standards, but it does not manufacture or sell them.
+NIST mass calibration services are described in the online catalog and NIST Special Publication 250 series. - 3.3.
 Standards of Capacity.
 Units of capacity or volume, being derived units, are in this country defined in terms of linear units.
 Laboratory standards have been constructed and are maintained at NIST.
 These have validity only by calibration with reference either directly or indirectly to the linear standards.
 Similarly, NIST has made and distributed standards of capacity to the several states.
 Other standards of capacity have been verified by calibration for a variety of uses in science, technology, and commerce. - 3.3.1.
 Calibrations of Standards of Capacity.
 NIST makes calibrations on capacity or volume standards that are in the customary units of trade; that is, the gallon, its multiples, and submultiples, or in metric units.
 Further, NIST calibrates precision-grade volumetric glassware which is normally in metric units.
 NIST makes calibrations in accordance with fee schedules, copies of which may be obtained from NIST. - 3.4.
 Maintenance and Preservation of Fundamental Standard of Mass.
 It is a statutory responsibility of NIST to maintain and preserve the national standard of mass at NIST and to realize all the other base units.
 The U.S. Prototype Kilogram maintained at NIST is fully protected by an alarm system.
 All measurements made with this standard are conducted in special air-conditioned laboratories to which the standard is taken a sufficiently long time before the observations to ensure that the standard will be in a state of equilibrium under standard conditions when the measurements or comparisons are made.
 Hence, it is not necessary to maintain the standard at standard conditions, but care is taken to prevent large changes of temperature.
 More important is the care to prevent any damage to the standard because of careless handling.